-New sources of “big” data–including call detail records, satellites, and remote sensing networks–are changing the landscape of global development.
-These sources are particularly useful to researchers and decision-makers as they provide data at a much higher frequency and lower marginal cost than traditional surveys, opening up a host of new measurement opportunities.
+Please join us on Zoom on Tuesday, March 31st to learn how new sources of “big” data–including call detail records, satellites, and remote sensing networks–are changing the landscape of global development, while offering timely research opportunities during the COVID-19 crisis.
+These data sources are particularly valuable to researchers and decision-makers as they provide data at a much higher frequency and lower marginal cost than traditional surveys.
 While big data and survey data can each be useful on their own, hybrid approaches that enrich big data with survey data enable exciting new analytical opportunities.

 The share of the extreme poor living in areas affected by fragility, conflict, and violence is expected to rise to nearly 50% by 2030, severely hampering global development efforts.
 Violent conflict has spiked dramatically since 2010, with trends such as climate change, rising inequality,...

-The 2nd Annual Symposium on Geospatial Analysis for International Development (Geo4Dev) will focus on geospatial research that addresses climate- and conflict-driven migration and humanitarian response.
-This includes observation and modeling of migration and human settlement patterns (in response...
+The 2nd Annual Symposium on Geospatial Analysis for International Development (Geo4Dev) was held on November 15, 2018 and focused on geospatial research that addresses climate- and conflict-driven migration and humanitarian response.
+This includes observation and modeling of migration and human...

 Copyright 2020.
 All Rights Reserved